gutow/Algebra_with_Sympy/ReadMe.md

 * **In graphical environments (Jupyter)** you will get rendered Latex such as
 $\frac{a}{b} = \frac{c}{d}$.
-To also see the code representation (what can be copy and pasted for additional computation) set `algwsym_config.output.show_code = True`.
+To also see the code representation (what can be copied and pasted for additional computation) set `algwsym_config.output.show_code = True`.
   This will print the code version (e.g. `Equation(a,b/c)`) of the equation as well.
 This code version can be accessed directly by calling `repr()` on the